mhl787156/project_pollibee/README.md

 Closing Gazbo directly won't stop the simulation.
 Make sure you do not have more than one simulation going at the same time!

 ### Developing The Application

+First check whether you need to git pull from the main repository.
+And check that your aerostack2 repo is in the `robee` branch (`git branch -l`).

 The primary file defining the mission is `mission.py`.